Alex0Blackwell/c-cpp-DSA/README.md

     - given roman numerals, return a decimal number
 - strReverseInP.cpp
     - reverse string in place
+- toLowerCase.cpp
+    - Implement function ToLowerCase() that has a string parameter str, and returns the same string in lowercase.
 - word2num.cpp
     - given a word (two thousand five hundred and one) a number is returned (2501)